flaugher/udemy-modern-js-from-beginning/README.md

 ### Event delegation

 Event delegation is where you put an event listener of a parent of what you're looking for and then creating a condition to find the target and then perform the action you want on that target.

+### Callbacks

+A callback is just a function that can be passed into another function and then called by that function.

+### Comments

+Very good class.
+It would be nice if there were a table of contents that list the purpose of each lesson for easy reference.

+### Resources

+He uses [skeleton](http://getskeleton.com/) for the CSS in the Ajax section.
+He uses [JSONPlaceholder](https://jsonplaceholder.typicode.com/) for the Ajax section.